thed3mo/CodeReviews/01_react_piano/README.md

 # README

 Getting started with this project is very easy.
-Go into the `app` directory and run:
+Run:

 ```
 npm install